-Easy, hearty and delicious pork and beans, made with pork shoulder, cooked low and slow with beans, all in a baked bean like sauce.
-Can be cooked in the oven, slow cooker or crockpot.
+Easy, hearty and delicious pork and beans, made with pork shoulder, cooked low and slow with beans and all in a baked bean-like sauce.
+This pork and beans recipe can be cooked in the oven or a slow cooker or crockpot.

-pork and beans in a Dutch oven
+Pork and beans in a Dutch oven.

 While this dish does need some time in the oven, the hands-on time is a short 10 minutes, so once it’s in the oven, you just need to check on it a couple of times.
 It’s a wonderful dish to cook on the weekend, when you can enjoy the lovely smells through the house.
 And for those who love to use their slow cooker, I’ve included a slow-cooker version here as well.

-Ingredients and Substitutions
+Ingredients and substitutions

-• Beans – you’ll need two 19 oz (560ml) cans of pinto beans.
+Beans – you’ll need two 19 oz (560ml) cans of pinto beans.
 You could substitute canned navy beans, if you like.
 Be sure to drain and rinse the beans well before using.

-How to make Pork and Beans Step by Step photos
+How to make pork and beans

-Step 1: Mix up the easy sauce and set aside.
+1. Mix together the sauce ingredients and set aside.

-Step 3: Add the onion to the pot.
+4. Return the pork to the pot.

-Step 7: Add the beans to the pot.
+3. Add the beans to the pot.

 • While I’ve provided a slow cooker version of this recipe, I do prefer the oven method, personally.
 I just love the way the pork and sauce cooks up in the oven.
 Unless you really want to do a slow cooker meal, go for the oven method.